Leek, Staffordshire: Parks and gardens

 North of the park is Brough Park Fields Nature Reserve, about 2 ha of open meadows and young woodland; there are walking trails, with views towards the Roaches.

 Birch Gardens, by Buxton Road at the junction with Prince Street, is a public garden in Leek.
 There are flower beds, grassed areas, pathways and a variety of trees and shrubs.
-It was created by an arrangement in which Mr Birch, a local businessman, gave land to LUDC in return for drainage facilites being provided for his silk manufacturing business; the gardens were laid out by Birch, and LUDC agreed to maintain the gardens.
+It was created by an arrangement in which Mr Birch, a local businessman, gave land to LUDC in return for drainage facilities being provided for his silk manufacturing business; the gardens were laid out by Birch, and LUDC agreed to maintain the gardens.
 They were opened in December 1935 by Councillor H. Morton, to mark the silver jubilee of King George V and Queen Mary.

-On 8 May 2018 there was a ceremony to dedicate Birch Gardens as a Centenary Field, in memory of those who lost their lives in World War I. It was part of the Centenary Fields programme of Fields in Trust, to safeguard public spaces.
+On 8 May 2018, there was a ceremony to dedicate Birch Gardens as a Centenary Field, in memory of those who died in World War I. It was part of the Centenary Fields programme of Fields in Trust, to safeguard public spaces.
 A plaque to mark the occasion was unveiled by Councillor Mike Bowen.